sahilusmani07/Chatting-App/README.md

 # Chatting-App
-This is a basic Express.js backend application that simulates a chat functionality using MongoDB as the database.
-The app performs CRUD operations on chat messages, including creating, viewing, editing, and deleting chats.
+This project is a simple chatiting-App chat system using **Node.js**, **Express.js**, **MongoDB**, and **EJS** as the view engine for the frontend.
+It allows users to create, read, update, and delete chat messages.
+The project uses HTML, CSS, and JavaScript on the frontend, while Node.js, Express.js, and MongoDB are used to manage the backend functionality and data storage.

 ## Features